pi3141/uglyNotes/README.md

 * multi-platform
 * simple
 * stay simple
-* ugly (Because you already spend too much time on your computer; I don’t need to make you spend more.
-It’s a utility program, not an ad generator.)
+* ugly (Because you already spend too much time on your computer; I don’t need to make you spend more.)
 * interoperable

 ## Features
 * single field for searching or creating new notes (like Notational Velocity).
-* notes stored as Markdown files.
+* notes stored as plain text (or markdown if you want, markdown files are just plain text file).
 * notes organized into folders.

 ## Maybe one day …

 ### The app might …
-* render Markdown ;
+* ~~render Markdown~~ (Pandoc with a bash script will build a beautifull website of your notes);
 * use a framework other than Tkinter (only if it’s uglier or lighter) ;
 * have an ncurses variant (yes, it could be even uglier!) ;
 * support customizable keyboard shortcuts and other options via a config file ;
-* include icons for users with reading disabilities (though… how would they write notes?) ;
+* include icons for users with reading disabilities (though… how would you write notes?) ;
 * handle images (e.g., inline images in notes using base64 or another method).

 ### The app will never …